tiger4589/cqrs-lib/README.md

 ![CQRS-Two-DB](https://github.com/user-attachments/assets/f056ff24-55bd-4b4a-b018-6d2e65952a1a)

-This was a quick introduction and explanation for CQRS, maybe we could dive more in depth in a later blog post, but our goal for today is to write our own library, and again, a minimal one, that we could use in our API to implement CQRS.
+This was a quick introduction and explanation for CQRS, maybe we could dive more in depth in a later blog post, but our goal for today is to write our own library, and again, a minimal one, that we could use in our API to help us implement CQRS.
 Let's start then!

 ## Our Library!